Mindfulness Activities For Kids: Helpful Ways to Focus and Feel Calm

 Write down what you see or draw them in a journal.

-Teens and grown-ups can also bring a camera and take photos of what they see.
+• Teens and grown-ups can bring a camera and photograph what they see.

 family reading human body books together